Former longtime MLB reliever and former two-term Blue Jays lefty, Dan Plesac, turns 60 today.

-For most of the rest of his career, he was a setup man or a LOOGY.
-He played five seasons with the Jays, in two stints: 1997-1999 and 2001-2002.
+For most of his career, he was a setup man or a LOOGY.
+He played five seasons with the Jays in two stints: 1997-1999 and 2001-2002.
 In total, he had a 4.21 ERA in 262 games, with 6 saves.
-His first go was the interesting one or at least the trade that brought him to us.
+However, his first go was the interesting one or the trade that brought him to us.

 Orlando Merced would be better (tough to be worse).
-He hit .266/.352/.413 in 98 games playing right field.
-Good for a 2.5 bWAR.
-After the season, he would sign with the Twins as a free agent.
+He hit .266/.352/.413 in 98 games playing right field, good for a 2.5 bWAR.
+After the season, he signed with the Twins as a free agent.
 He’d play six more seasons.

 He’d come back signing as a free agent before the 2001 season.
 He pitched in 63 games, in 2001, with a 3.57 ERA.
 2002 started well.
 He had a 3.38 ERA after 19 games, and then we traded him to the Phillies for Cliff Politte, a right-handed reliever.
 The guys going to the Pirates?
 Well, as mentioned above, four of them didn’t make the majors.
 The other two:

-It wasn’t a good trade, but then we didn’t trade away future Hall of Famers.
+It wasn’t a good trade, but then we didn’t trade away future Hall of Famers, so that’s a plus.
 It was one of those rather silly trades that never had a chance of working.
 And we moved prospects for players who weren’t going to move us up the standings even if they had their best possible seasons.
 We should have been rebuilding.
 Instead, we sent off seven prospects for two guys going into their free agent seasons and a 35-year-old lefty reliever.

-Former Blue Jays right-handed reliever John Fascatore turns 51 today.
-As mentioned above, John came over from the Diamondbacks (along with Tony Batista) for Dan Plesac on June 12 of 1999.
+Former Blue Jays right-handed reliever John Frascatore turns 52 today.
+As mentioned above, John came over from the Diamondbacks (along with Tony Batista) for Dan Plesac on June 12, 1999.
 John was a right-handed reliever.

 Happy Birthday, Brad and Gary.